foureyes/csci-ua.0480-spring2017-008/final-project.markdown

     * you will not receive a penalty for restarting after the due date
 * __the [final project form submission](https://docs.google.com/a/nyu.edu/forms/d/e/1FAIpQLScLCi2BBlzIbrlIh31cQ02gBs8BWeWpmQxlRNAmD8eLWHc9Ww/viewform) must be filled out__ (if a form is not submitted, you will receive a 0 for your project)
     * late project form submission will also result in a small point deduction

-{% comment %}
-* __(extended from Fri, 5/6 to Sun, 5/8)__ to allow some time over the weekend to finish up project
-* late submissions accepted within __24 (Mon, 5/9) hours with 10% penalty__ applied to this last milestone (regardless of previous lates)
-* day after final exam submissions accepted with significant penalty (-25% of total possible points) upon email request
-* after that, no submissions will be accepted
 {% endcomment %}

 <br>
 <br>